maciej-ka/learning-notes/messaging.md

 With a distributed system, you must embrace failure as a way of life.
 Be able to recognize retryable error from fatal error.

+#### What to Monitor Brokers for
+- request handling idle: `RequestHandlerAvgIdlePercent`
+- network idle metric: `NetworkProcessorAvgIdlePercent`
+- brokers not keeping up with replicating `UnderReplicatedPartitions`
+You always want to see UnderReplicatedPartitions at 0

 ### Schema Registry
 docker-compose.yaml
 ```yaml